autumnssuns/qiba-marp/src/Module 9 Business Relations/Interview Report.md

 Richard Medland works in the field of medical research and genetics.
 His work primarily focuses on psychiatric genetics and the study of how genetic factors contribute to mental health disorders.
 Hence there is a minimalistic customer service area he focuses on.
 While the below aspects are not customer service in the traditional sense, they involve similar principles of communication, respect, and integrity."

-- **Engagement with Research Participants**: Ensuring that participants in research studies are treated with respect and their concerns are addressed appropriately.
+- ==Engagement with Research Participants==: Ensuring that participants in research studies are treated with respect and their concerns are addressed appropriately.
 This involves clear communication about the research process and maintaining confidentiality.

-- **Collaborations and Partnerships**: Building and maintaining productive relationships with colleagues, research partners, and institutions.
+- ==Collaborations and Partnerships==: Building and maintaining productive relationships with colleagues, research partners, and institutions.
 This involves being responsive and supportive in collaborative projects.

-- **Dissemination of Research**: Communicating research findings effectively to the scientific community and the public.
+- ==Dissemination of Research==: Communicating research findings effectively to the scientific community and the public.
 This includes presenting at conferences, publishing in journals, and engaging in discussions about his research.

 </small>